 The practice of sharing data is also the norm in the neighbouring field of genomics.
 The tradition largely stems from the Human Genome Project, which began in 1990 and aimed to determine the entire code of the human genome.
 During the project, a group of scientists developed protocols called the Bermuda Principles, which recommended that labs working on the project should upload the details of any new genetic sequences that they discovered onto public data repositories on a daily basis.

 Though the project was completed in 2003, the movement paved the way for data sharing principles in many genetic projects to come, such as the HapMap project, the 1000 Genomes project, dbGaP, and more recently, GISAID and NextStrain – two databases which publicly share genomes of the SARS-CoV-2 (Covid-19) virus.
-The HapMap project is a project that maps common genetic mutations of the human genome, while the 1000 Genomes project aims to develop a map of rare genetic mutations. dbGaP is a database of genetic mutations that are associated with medical traits and diseases.
 As with protein databases, these open sharing practices are remarkably important in genomics, in particular because they allow scientists to investigate a large number of genes and mutations at the same time, each detailed with a large amount of information that other scientists have collected.

 These databases are immensely useful in sharing data for other researchers to analyse, but different tools are necessary for researchers to share the code used to analyse data – for example, if they want to test specific hypotheses.
 Some researchers voluntarily share their analysis code on GitHub and OSF, two platforms where people can upload their data, code and research plans and update them when changes are made.
 But the practice of sharing code is not widely used by scientists even within these fields.